FansDB/metadata-scrapers/README.md

     - Local path: `fansdb`
 1. Click Confirm.
 1. Under Available Scrapers select **FansDB** package to expand it and see all available scrapers.
-1. Click the checkmark next to relevant scraper and click **Insall**.
+1. Click the checkmark next to relevant scraper and click **Install**.

 ## Contributing